 The Mumbaicha Raja, in Ganesh Galli (Lane), is located only a couple of lanes away from the Lalbaugcha Raja and is also very popular.
 It lost its shine to the Lalbaugcha Raja in the late 1990s but still pulls in the crowds.

-The mandal is well known for its lavish new themes every year, often a replica of a famous place in India.
+The mandal is well known for its novel new themes every year, often a replica of a famous place in India.
 It was formed for the benefit of the mill workers in 1928, making it the oldest one in the area.
-Importantly, the use of Plaster of Paris has been reduced this year to prevent pollution.
+Importantly, the use of Plaster of Paris has been reduced to prevent pollution.